City of Angels (Thirty Seconds to Mars song): Release

 In the United States, "City of Angels" was sent to rock music radio as a promotional single from Love, Lust, Faith and Dreams on July 30, 2013.
 Following its release, the song debuted at number 47 on the Rock Airplay chart and reached a peak of number 18 on the issue dated November 23.
 It entered the Alternative Songs chart at number 40, becoming a "Hot Shot Debut".
 Over the following weeks, it gradually ascended the chart to a peak of number eight on the issue dated November 9.
 It also debuted on the Hot Rock Songs chart at number 39 and peaked at number 31 the following week.
 In March 2014, the iTunes Store offered a free download of "City of Angels" for a limited time in North America.
 An acoustic version of the song was released on the soundtrack of Dallas Buyers Club (2013), a film in which Jared Leto starred.
 A percentage of the proceeds from the sales was donated to the AIDS relief charity Project Red's Global Fund.

 "City of Angels" impacted mainstream radio in Europe in November 2013, after the release of "Do or Die".
 In Finland, the song entered the national airplay chart at number 83.
 It jumped to number 69 the following week and peaked at number 32 on December 22.
-In Poland, the song entered the LP3 chart at number 38 and peaked at number 28 on April 21, 2014; it gained gold status and sold over 10,000 units.
-In Portugal, it reached a peak of number 17.
-In June 2014, the song was certified gold by the Associação Fonográfica Portuguesa (AFP), denoting sales of over 10,000 units throughout the country.
+In Portugal, it reached a peak of number 17 and was later certified gold by the Associação Fonográfica Portuguesa (AFP), denoting sales of over 10,000 units throughout the country.
 A remixed version of the song by German music producer Markus Schulz became commercially available for downloading in June 2014.

 Polydor Records released "City of Angels" in the United Kingdom on December 2, 2013.
 The song had initially entered the UK Rock Chart during the release of Love, Lust, Faith and Dreams for one week, but later re-entered after its single release, peaking at number 21.
 It also peaked in the top 100 on several national record charts, including Australia, Germany, Czech Republic, and Italy.
 A piano version of "City of Angels" was released in digital format in July 2014.